groupdocs-redaction/GroupDocs.Redaction-Docs/java/developer-guide/basic-usage/image-redactions.md

 ---
 ### Redact image area

+GroupDocs.Redactions prodives a set of features to remove sensitive data from images of various formats like JPG, PNG, TIFF and others.
+See full list at [supported document formats]({{< ref "redaction/java/getting-started/supported-document-formats.md" >}}) article.

+GroupDocs.Redaction fr Java since version 21.6 supports two ways of redacting images, both in separate image files and embedded images:
-Although GroupDocs.Redaction for Java does not support OCR at this moment, so you cannot extract text from an image, search it for data and redact sensitive data within the image.
-You can put a colored box over a given area, such as header, footer, or an area, where customer's data are expected to appear.
+*   You can put a colored box over a given area, such as header, footer, or an area, where customer's data are expected to appear.
+*   You can use any 3-rd party OCR engine to process the image, search it for text and redact sensitive data within the image.

+GroupDocs.Redaction for Java also allows you to change image metadata (e.g. edit EXIF data of an image or act as an "EXIF eraser").

+## Redact image area

-In order to do this, you have to use *ImageAreaRedaction* class:
+In order to redact image area, you have to use [ImageAreaRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/ImageAreaRedaction) class:

+**Java**

 ```java
 final Redactor redactor  = new Redactor("D:\\test.jpg");